Columbus Monument, Barcelona: Base

 The base of the monument is a 20 m wide circle, with four staircases.
 Each staircase is flanked by two lions.

 Construction

 The idea of a monument to Columbus came in 1856 from Antoni Fages i Ferrer, who proposed that it be constructed entirely by Catalans, but he got nowhere with his plan for sixteen years.
 Finally in 1872 he gained the support of the mayor of the city, Francesc Rius i Taulet, and in 1881 the city passed a resolution to build the monument.
 A contest was held exclusively for Spanish artists to submit their designs with the winner being Gaietà Buigas i Monravà, a Catalan.
 Most of the money was privately raised; only twelve percent of it was financed by public funds.
 All of the funding came from Spanish sources and the entire construction (labour and materials) was done by Catalans.
 Construction began in 1882 and was completed in 1888 in time for the Exposición Universal de Barcelona.

+The Honeymoon Miralda Project, launched in 1986, consisted in preparing a wedding between New York's Statue of Liberty and Barcelona's Columbus Monument, which happened in Las Vegas in 1992.